Another Jesus - A Different Gospel

 1. The primary characteristics of Jesus Christ of the Bible is holiness, righteousness and love.
 Jesus Christ of the Bible is first and foremost holy and righteous -- that is why His love is so immense!
 His love is precisely revealed in His holiness and righteousness!
+Jesus Christ came to restore the consequences of the fall within the heart of humanity.
 The evidence of true regeneration is conviction of sin and repentance.
 This is why every person who confesses to be born again must have a testimony that he or she has been convicted of, and repented from a life of sin.

 2. The love of Jesus Christ of the Bible is God-focused love -- it is Divine (agapao) love.
 The first and foremost evidence that someone possesses this love is that you love the Lord your God with all your heart and your neighbour as yourself -- after you have been delivered from your life of sin and you have surrendered your sinful self-image and self-interest at the Cross of Jesus Christ.
 Your understanding of love has completely changed since it does not emanate from within your natural self anymore -- it is the outflow of the indwelling Holy Spirit.